Categories

 Punchline (1988)

-Buried early in Tom Hanks’ filmography is a a light drama about comedians with broken personal lives.
-It comes a full 20 years before Judd Apatow probed the same topic in his opus Funny People.
-The subject remains one I find pretty fascinating and believable.
-Perhaps it’s the inherent irony of a sad clown; more likely, there’s a lot of resonance in the idea that the people most determined to make others laugh are probably the ones who most need to themselves.
+Buried early in Tom Hanks’s filmography is a fascinating little drama about the bruised souls of stand-up comedians, arriving a full twenty years before Judd Apatow would probe the exact same topic in his opus Funny People.
+The subject of the sad clown is a perpetually compelling one; perhaps it’s the inherent irony of it all, but it’s more likely that there’s a deep, resonant truth in the idea that the people most determined to make others laugh are the ones who most need to themselves.
+David Seltzer’s 1988 film, Punchline, dives headfirst into this psychological minefield, and while it’s a messy and tonally confused journey, it’s held together by a pair of outstanding lead performances that hint at the dramatic heavyweights both were destined to become.

 Is It Good?